BananaHammock-404/TelkomIndiHomeWeb/README.md

 Hi yall! its me Again!

 This time its just a simple assertion focus Automation that I made.
-I could do more to this Web App becuase most of it needs the login feature which is blocked by Phone Verification :( Yeaah I know it sucks but hope you guys like it!
+I couldnt do more to this Web App becuase most of it needs the login feature which is blocked by Phone Verification :( Yeaah I know it sucks but hope you guys like it!

 Anyway, what you will need to run this code will be explained below: